A claim by a beneficiary or supplier/assignee must be accompanied by the attending physician's prescription or documentation from the attending

 Where the evidence is insufficient to determine medical necessity, the carrier may

 extend or limit development on the individual case by asking the attending physician

-to submit his objective findings establishing the severity of the patient's condition
+to submit the attending physician's objective findings establishing the severity of

 Carriers establish safeguards to assure that payments are not made beyond the last